Seattle Storm Mock Draft

 Olivia Miles, as the best pure point guard in the draft, would provide the Storm with an immediate upgrade at the position, known for her exceptional passing and court vision.
 Alternatively, Lauren Betts could be a transformative addition in the paint, offering a dominant presence as a center with her size and rebounding ability.
 Both players have the potential to step in and contribute significantly, making them ideal fits to fill Seattle's current needs while also providing long-term upside.

-Who do you want the Seattle Storm to take?
+Or create a private league →Who do you want the Seattle Storm to take?

 Pick your ideal Seattle Storm draft and share it on social before draft day.
 Want to compete?
 Enter your picks in the Seattle Storm draft contest and see how you stack up.